canvas-medical/documentation/collections/_api/appointment.md

           - name: status
             type: string
             description: The status of the appointment
-          - name: _count
-            type: string
-            description: Triggers pagination.
-This number is used to determine how many results to return at a time.
           - name: _sort
             type: string
             description: Triggers sorting of the results by a specific criteria.
 Accepted values are date, patient and practitioner.
 Use -date, -patient, -practitioner to sort in descending order
         endpoints: [create, read, update, search]
         read:
           description: Read an Appointment